Andrea E. Kirkwood

-Andrea Elizabeth Kirkwood is a Canadian environmental microbiologist and aquatic ecologist, and a professor in the Faculty of Science at Ontario Tech University in Oshawa, Ontario.
-Her research focuses on freshwater ecosystems, particularly algae, invasive aquatic species, and urban water quality.
+Andrea Elizabeth Kirkwood is a Canadian environmental microbiologist and aquatic ecologist who is a professor in the Faculty of Science at Ontario Tech University in Oshawa, Ontario.
+Her research focuses on freshwater ecosystems, including algal ecology, aquatic invasive species, and urban water quality.

 Early life and education

-Kirkwood was raised in Scarborough, Ontario, and spent summers at her family's cottage in Haliburton, where she developed an interest in nature.
-She earned a Bachelor of Environmental Studies from the University of Waterloo in 1994, an M.Sc. in aquatic ecology from McMaster University in 1996 studying mercury bioaccumulation, and a Ph.D. in environmental microbiology from the University of Toronto in 2003, researching cyanobacteria in pulp and paper wastewater.

-After completing her Ph.D., Kirkwood undertook postdoctoral research at Oklahoma State University (2002–2004) and the University of Calgary (2005–2008).
+Kirkwood was born in Scarborough, Ontario.
+She completed a joint-honours degree in Environmental Studies and Biology at the University of Waterloo in 1994, followed by a Master of Science in aquatic ecology at McMaster University in 1996.
+In 2003, she received a Doctor of Philosophy in environmental microbiology from the University of Toronto.
+She conducted postdoctoral research at Oklahoma State University from 2002 to 2004 and at the University of Calgary from 2005 to 2008.

 Career

-She joined Ontario Tech University in 2008 as an assistant professor.
-She was promoted to associate professor in 2014, and became a full professor in 2022 and the first woman to reach that rank in the Faculty of Science at the institution.
+Kirkwood joined Ontario Tech University as an assistant professor in 2008.
+She was promoted to associate professor in 2014 and to full professor in 2022.
+According to the University of Waterloo, she was the first woman to attain the rank of full professor in Ontario Tech's Faculty of Science.
+She has taught courses in conservation biology, environmental research methods, and aquatic ecology.

-In 2023, she was appointed the Research Excellence Chair in Urban Water for the 2023–2025 term.
-She teaches undergraduate courses in ecology, conservation biology, environmental research methods, and aquatic ecology, and supervises graduate students.

-She has participated in public discussions related to freshwater science and environmental policy.
-In 2025, she commented on proposed cuts to the Canada Water Agency, and was quoted in media reports on stressors affecting the Great Lakes, including Lake Ontario.

-Research

-Kirkwood directs the Collaborative Laboratory in Environmental Aquatic Research (CLEAR) at Ontario Tech, which investigates microbial and algal communities in freshwater systems affected by urbanization.

-In 2024, Kirkwood received a Natural Sciences and Engineering Research Council (NSERC) Discovery Grant for a project examining the ecological role of benthic primary producers in lentic freshwater ecosystems.

-Kirkwood has also provided commentary on lake ecology in general-interest media.
-In 2025, she was interviewed by *Cottage Life* magazine regarding nuisance algal growth in recreational lakes.
+Kirkwood has commented publicly on issues involving freshwater protection and Great Lakes research.

+She is a member of the Collaborative Laboratory in Environmental Aquatic Research (CLEAR) at Ontario Tech.
+The laboratory studies aquatic communities in lakes, wetlands, rivers, creeks, and stormwater systems, including the effects of urbanization, land-use change, and invasive species.
+Her research has received funding from the Natural Sciences and Engineering Research Council of Canada, Environment and Climate Change Canada, and the Ontario Trillium Foundation.

-From 2016 to 2019, she served on the International Joint Commission’s Great Lakes Science Advisory Board.
+From 2016 to 2019, Kirkwood served on the International Joint Commission's Great Lakes Science Advisory Board.

+She was appointed Ontario Tech Research Excellence Chair in Urban Water for the 2023–2025 period.